Online Safety Act Network

 Despite the prominence of “safety” in the Act’s name, it’s not as obvious as it sounds.

-As Prof Woods will set out, there are different approaches and principles put forward for “safety by design” in online environments, depending on the context or the harm that is under consideration or the jurisdiction that is proposing it.
+As Prof Woods sets out, there are different approaches and principles put forward for “safety by design” in online environments, depending on the context or the harm that is under consideration or the jurisdiction that is proposing it.
 There are models for “by design” frameworks already in operation in other tech- or data-based regimes, including “privacy by design”.
 Many other industrial and business sectors have long-established rules and regulations for product safety and testing, which - adapted for an online regulatory environment - could provide a fundamental component of a “by-design” regime.

 So, coming to a shared understanding of what “safety by design” means with regard to social media platforms is therefore vital to delivering what the Secretary of State appears to want to achieve.